-2.4 The procedure rules require the Council to give 28-days public notice of the intention to take a key decision.
-To comply with this this requirement the Council publishes a Notification of Key Decisions each month which summarises the key decisions the Cabinet expects to take in the next three months.

-- 2.5 Where it has not been possible to comply with this notification process, a key decision may still be taken under General Exception and Special Urgency provisions set out in sections 15 to 17 of the Access to Information Procedure Rules. - 2.6 The Overview & Scrutiny function is important in enabling non-executive Members to review and scrutinise decisions made by the Cabinet.
+- 2.4 The procedure rules require the Council to give 28-days public notice of the intention to take a key decision.
+To comply with this this requirement the Council publishes a Notification of Key Decisions each month which summarises the key decisions the Cabinet expects to take in the next three months. - 2.5 Where it has not been possible to comply with this notification process, a key decision may still be taken under General Exception and Special Urgency provisions set out in sections 15 to 17 of the Access to Information Procedure Rules. - 2.6 The Overview & Scrutiny function is important in enabling non-executive Members to review and scrutinise decisions made by the Cabinet.
 This includes the power to 'call in' a decision of the Cabinet which has not yet been implemented.
 Every Cabinet decision which is subject to call-in cannot be implemented until the call-in period expires, which is 5 working days after the publication of the decision.
 If a decision needs to be implemented urgently the Chair of the Corporate Improvement Scrutiny Committee can agree to waive call-in to enable the decision to be implemented without waiting for the 5 working days to elapse.
 The Cabinet report and/or minutes will specify if a call-in waiver was granted. - 2.7 Under Section 17 of the Access to Information Procedure Rules the Corporate Improvement Scrutiny Committee has the power to require the Cabinet to report to Council if it believes a key decision has not been taken in accordance with the relevant procedures.
-It is confirmed that the Committee has not reported any such non-compliance this quarter or in 2022 or 2023. - Summary of use of special urgency provisions requiring call-in waivers - 2.8 During the current quarter (October to December 2023, as at 22nd November 2023), there was one decision that utilised urgency provisions: - Procurement of Replacement Fleet Vehicles - Decision taken under the Cabinet Urgency Procedure Leader's Action on 30th October 2023.
+It is confirmed that the Committee has not reported any such non-compliance this quarter or in 2022 or 2023.

+Summary of use of special urgency provisions requiring call-in waivers

+- 2.8 During the October to December 2023, there was one decision that utilised urgency provisions: - Procurement of Replacement Fleet Vehicles

+Decision taken under the Cabinet Urgency Procedure - Leader's Action on 30th October 2023.
 The reason for urgency was the current contract for most DSO vehicles ends on 30th November 2023 and the award of a new contract by the end of October 2023 was required to ensure continuity of service.
 A report will be provided to Cabinet in December 2023.
-Call-in was waived with the agreement of the Chair of the Corporate Improvement Scrutiny Committee. - 2.9 During the previous quarter (July to September 2023) there were no urgent key decisions or call-in waivers granted during the quarter. - 2.10 A full list of the use of the use of special urgency procedures requiring call-in waivers in 2022 and 2023 is detailed in Appendix 1.
+Call-in was waived with the agreement of the Chair of the Corporate Improvement Scrutiny Committee.

+- 2.9 This decision was reported to Council in November 2023.
+No further use of urgency provisions has been made since during the quarter. - 2.10 A list of the use of the use of special urgency procedures requiring call-in waivers in during October to December 2023 is detailed in Appendix 1.
 To provide Members with further context, the table below sets out the use of wider urgency procedures, including those where it was not necessary to waive call-in.